themill/wiz/doc/installing_definitions.rst

 Installing to local registries
 ------------------------------

-A local registry is a simple folder with the following extension :file:`/path/to/folder/.wiz/registry`.
-Definitions can be safely copied in a local registry in order to release it.

 :option:`wiz install --registry-path` can also be used to release one or several definitions in a *local* registry::